• Visit our Shop

 Single track = a narrow mountain bike trail that must be ridden single file.

-Beginner Without Experience: You want to learn to ride single track mountain bike trails while making new riding friends.
-You ride a road/urban bike and have some mileage on city streets and paved bike paths.
-On occasion, you have tried packed dirt and gravel double track trails and find these fun.
+You want to learn to ride single track mountain bike trails while making new riding friends.
+You are comfortable to ride a road/urban/packed dirt/gravel double track bike.
 You are keen to learn the fundamental skills of mountain biking, build confidence, and progress in a safe and encouraging environment.

-Some of the trails you will ride in this class: Quarry Lake, Low Line, Fish Creek, Bowmont, Moonraker trails, CBT, Déjà vu, Johnson trails, Lois Creeks Trails, Happy Haus, Pilsit, Elephant Run, Juniper Lane, Home Run,
+• Example of trails you may ride in this course: Quarry Lake, Low Line, Fish Creek, Bowmont, Moonraker trails, CBT, Déjà vu, Johnson trails, Lois Creeks Trails, Happy Haus, Pilsit, Elephant Run, Juniper Lane, Home Run, Miller Time, Dusty Beaver, Hemlock Groove.

 Programs: Intro to Mountain Biking – Beginner Weekly

-• Example of trails you can ride: Quarry Lake, Low Line, Fish Creek, Bowmont, Moonraker trails, CBT, Johnson trails, Lois network in Kimberley, Magic Line 1, Happy Hans Loop, Mike’s Loop, South Star
+• Example of trails you can ride: Quarry Lake, Low Line, Fish Creek, Bowmont, Moonraker trails, CBT, Johnson trails, Lois network in Kimberley, Magic Line 1, Happy Hans Loop, Mike’s Loop, South Star,Home Run, Miller Time, Dusty Beaver, Hemlock Groove.

-• Example Trails you will progress to: Pneuma (easier section of this trail that are considered blue), Merlin, Sugar Daddy, Snagmore, Ridgeback, Horseshoe, Low line, CBT, Moonraker, Arch Potential, Juniper Heights, Magic Line 1-2, RollerCoaster, Blake’s Single Track, Elephant Run
+• Example of trails you may ride in this course: Pneuma (easier section of this trail that are considered blue), Merlin, Sugar Daddy, Snagmore, Ridgeback, Horseshoe, Low line, CBT, Moonraker, Arch Potential, Juniper Heights, Magic Line 1-2, RollerCoaster, Blake’s Single Track, Elephant Run, Hemlock Groove, Stimulus

 Programs: Experienced Beginner – Weekend or Weekly